Welcome to our Online-Safety page!

 Our Online Safety Committee:

-In our school we have an Online Safety Committee, that our pupils know they can go to if something has upset them online.
+In our school we have an Online Safety Committee so that our pupils know they can go to various members of staff to seek support and guidance if something has upset them online.
 This way, if they can't find one of us, they will be able to find somebody else on the committee!

 Our committee is made up of many stakeholders, including:

-Below are some documents and websites that you may find useful when you are also trying to keep your children safe online:
+Below are some weblinks that you may find useful when you are also trying to keep your children safe online: